Lake George Winter CarnivalCheck it out

 The event brings together donors, scores of volunteers and hundreds of participants for 19 simultaneous hikes and paddles taking place at locations around Lake George.
 Designed to showcase the growing number of parks and preserves under the Conservancy’s stewardship, Hike-a-thon culminates with exciting aerial photography of each group at its summit or other relevant destination.

-Dew points exceeding the “oppressive” stage had accompanied the heat, so when me and my volunteer colleagues, Lorraine MacKenzie and Bob Kafin, met at Up Yonda Farm to welcome our hikers before our trek to Pole Hill Pond, the mild 74-degree temperature was a welcome friend.
+Dew points exceeding the “oppressive” stage had accompanied the heat, so when me and my volunteer colleagues, Lorraine MacKenzie and Bob Kafin, met at Up Yonda Farm to welcome our hikers before our trek to Pole Hill Pond, the mild 74-degree temperature was a welcome sensation.
 It was 7 a.m., however.
 Six miles and as many hours lay before us.

-Our participants, comprising a good range of ages and abilities, hail from homes down the road and across the country.
+Our participants, comprising a good range of ages and abilities, came from down the road and across the country.
 All of us were eager to hit the trail, so once check-in was completed and introductions were made, a caravan of carpoolers made the short trip north to the trailhead.
 It helps to know where you are going because the entrance can be easily missed, and there is very limited parking once you get there.
 The Lake George Land Conservancy has extensive information available at your fingertips and can give you good directions.

 Pole Hill Pond, a 1,300-acre tract of land within the Northwest Bay Brook watershed, was purchased by the Land Conservancy in 2000.
 Sold to New York State in 2004, it is now part of the Adirondack Forest Preserve, with the Conservancy maintaining its trails through a cooperation agreement with the State Department of Environmental Conservation.